Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-filter_AIEvsDSP/AIE/README.md

 The overall graph definition of the design is contained in the `fir_aiegraph.cpp` file.
 The top level graph in turns contains the subgraph, `fir_aie_graph.h`, which is described the following subsection.

 ### Define the Graph Class
 Define the FIR graph class by using the objects defined in the appropriate name space.
 It must include the ADF library.
-To access ADB library elements, the following declaration is used to scope into it:
+To access ADF library elements, the following declaration is used to scope into it:
 ` using namespace adf;`
 In addition the following namespace is declared to access the DSPLib library:
 `namespace dsplib = xf::dsp::aie`